mattychang/projects/ML Stuff/NBA/README.md

 4. Mean Squared Error and R^2 Score for Linear Regression and Random Forest models.
 5. Scatter plot of Actual vs Predicted Efficiency.
 6. Scatter plot of player clusters based on PPG and Efficiency.

+The `nba_player_statistics.py` script will display:

+1. Summary statistics about the dataset.
+2. Distribution of players by height.
+3. Distribution of players by weight.
+4. The top 20 universities producing NBA players.

 ### Notes